 There are plenty of ways we can improve our interior walls whether they are made of plaster, drywall, brick, or panels.
 From wall treatments, natural stone, molding, and wallpapers, it is possible to prep the walls for a complete makeover in no time.
+If you are focusing on the outside of your home as well, you may want to check out faux stone panels for exterior to see how you can flow the inside with the outside, just a thought!
 Here are our best suggestions on how to enhance the interior walls.

 Touchable textures are good but a subdued appearance is a desirable aspect of any room.
 It allows the walls to harmonize with the room décor rather than compete with it.
 Walls that seem to have textures of varying palettes and highlights can be attained through faux painting.
 It is possible to attain a unique look on every wall depending on the chosen colors and the application pressure that has been used.
 An accent wall can envelop space in a distinct texture.

 A large-scale art can command attention in a room.
 It is also a good idea for setting the tone of a smaller space.
 A classic black and white picture in a minimalist house looks ideal.
 A vibrant abstract piece may be included to add color.
+A bold neon light from somewhere like Neon Mama in a basement/man cave/games room injects fun and personality into a chill space.
 Nothing shows the personality of a house more than a gallery wall.
 A collection of images and art displayed on a wall speaks a lot about the owner of the house.
 A simple cohesive frame and ornate designs can help to mix things up.
 The gallery wall may be extended to the ceiling to bring an illusion of more space.

 Monochromatic colors are easy to break with texture without creating a dull look.
 Good examples of materials for breaking the monotony are joint compound, wall panels, and fabrics.
 The room will still have its unified color scheme but attain a new personality without much effort.